goodlyrottenapple/lamYcalc/README.md

 # lamYcalc
-A formalization of the λ-Y calculus
+This is a formalization of the λ-Y calculus along with proofs of confluence (Church Rosser), formalization of intersection types for the λ-Y calculus and a proof of subject invariance for intersection types.

 To download, run: